sylefeb/Silice/projects/hdmi_test/README.md

 This project is a test example of the [Silice HDMI example implementation](../common/hdmi.ice)

-It output a 640x480 HDMI signal, with a pixel clock of 25 MHz and hence a signal clock of 250 MHz (10 bits per pixel for the HDMI protocol).
+It outputs a 640x480 HDMI signal, with a pixel clock of 25 MHz and hence a signal clock of 250 MHz (10 bits per pixel for the HDMI protocol).

+*NOTE* This project was tested on the ULX3S board.

 ## Example code walkthrough